Tips on Packing your Cooler Bags

 Here are some ideas on the best way to pack your insulted cooler bags.

-beverages/drinks and a separate cooler for food.
-The reason: beverage coolers are opened frequently, allowing cold air to escape.
+If you are going on a long trip, it's best to bring one cooler for your beverages/drinks and a separate cooler for food.
+The reason: beverage coolers are opened frequently allowing cold air to escape.

 Coolers with food will stay colder longer because it will be opened less frequently.

 Depending on the length of your trip/day out, a separate cooler with extra ice packs will help you to replenish ice in food and beverage coolers.Some tips: